-Most anyone would say that they would prefer difficult times in their lives to pass through as quickly as possible, and those going through a divorce would likely say the same thing.
+Most anyone would say that they would prefer difficult times in their lives to pass through as quickly as possible, and those going through a divorce in Portland would likely say the same thing.
 Uncertainty over the length of a divorce, however, can often cause anxiety over the entire process.
 Here is what you should know about the length of divorce in Oregon.

 Keys to Keep In Mind

 Before figuring out how much time your divorce will take, you have to remember that no two divorces are alike.
 Each divorce involves a unique couple with unique issues facing unique circumstances.
 Because of this, there is no guarantee your divorce will take a specific amount of time.